Pietro Braga – Dancing to Timing vs. Dancing to Music

 Dancing is a real art, but what else is new?
 The crucial element that will turn your dance into an art is actually feeling the music.
-Now, hold on with your “I already know how to do that, I’m a professional dancer” attitude and listen .
+Now, you might think “I already know how to do that, I’m a professional dancer” but stop for a second and listen.

 In my first article I mentioned biomechanics, and what I look for in couples as a judge.

 What I am going to share with you in this article isn’t me bragging and boasting about my lectures, teaching skills, or my accomplishments as a professional dancer.
 I want to bring to the table what I learned so that you can start thinking from a different angle about dance.
-I believe that thinking outside of the box actually switching up the things you already know or that are new, and for me that introduces to the dance equation musicality and what it actually means “to feel the music”.
+I believe that thinking outside of the box actually means switching up the things you already know or that are new.
+For me that introduces to the dance equation musicality and what it actually means “to feel the music”.

 Now, I also believe that you might be confused with what you just read, so without further ado, let’s clear up that confusion.

 Of course that if you just started training or are going to social classes, you first need to learn basic steps as well as how to count.
 Then, you learn to dance to timing.
 After that, you gradually work on the technique and improvement.
 So, dancing to timing is the first step on your way to becoming a dancer.

 However, the thing is so many dancers never learn to dance to the music.
 I know that sounds absurd.
 But, if you think about that for a second, you’ll notice that many dancers only touch the surface of things.
 They overdo the performance.
 In their attempt to keep up with the timing and steps, they forget the basic meaning of the music – to let everything go.
 They just use their feet, not the core or the hips.

 You Wouldn’t Want To Be Boring